OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 We're working hard to complete reference documentation for the "extensions" property and its descendent properties.
 In the meantime, the following provides some basic documentation.
 Most, but not all, of the properties have an equivalent element (or attribute) in the add-in only manifest for add-ins.
 For the most part, the description, and restrictions, that apply to the XML element or attribute also apply to its JSON property equivalent in the unified manifest.
 The tables in the '"extensions" property' section of [Compare the add-in only manifest with the unified manifest for Microsoft 365](json-manifest-overview.md#extensions-property) can help you determine the XML equivalent of a JSON property.

+> [!NOTE]
+> This table contains only some selected representative descendant properties of "extensions". *It isn't an exhaustive list of all child properties of "extensions".* For the full reference of the unified manifest see [Unified manifest for Microsoft 365](/microsoftteams/platform/resources/schema/manifest-schema).
+For the manifest reference that includes all the latest preview features, see [Public developer preview for the unified manifest for Microsoft 365](/microsoftteams/platform/resources/schema/manifest-schema-dev-preview).

 |JSON property|Purpose|
 |:-----|:-----|:-----|:-----|
 | "requirements.capabilities" | Identifies the [requirement sets](office-versions-and-requirement-sets.md#office-requirement-sets-availability) that the add-in needs to be installable. |